hepplerj/qgis-workshop/qgis.md

 Sometimes we'll want to also include a base map to allow our readers a better sense of topography and geography.
 Luckily, QGIS makes this pretty simple with it's plugin system.
 We're going to add the OpenLayers plugin.
 Navigate to "Plugins > Manage and Install Plugins..."
 In the window that appears, make sure the "All" tab is selected and search for "OpenLayers."
 Select the "OpenLayers Plugin" and click "Install."
 When done, a new menubar item will appear called "Web."

 So, let's add a base map to our county tracts.
+Under "Web," select "Open Layers Plugin > Open Street Map > OCM Terrain" to add a physical terrain map to our visualization.
+You may need to rearrange the layers for the shapefiles to appear.
+You might also want to adjust the transparency of the shapefiles so we can see the terrain underneath.

 ## Examples of Spatial History